 A good tenant representation broker should ensure this right only applies in the case that you request to sublease your entire space for the remainder of the term.

-Imagine you occupy a 50,000-sf space with eight years left on your term.
+Imagine you occupy a 50,000-square-foot space with eight years left on your term.
 Your production needs suddenly drop and you only require half the amount of space.
 If your landlord has recapture rights that are not limited to requests for the entire space and entire term, your landlord could take back your entire space, or essentially force the denial of the sublease.
 Many factors can come into play in a scenario like this and it is important to have a good tenant representation broker with your best interests in mind from the start.

 It’s important to fully understand your recapture rights before you begin the sublease process in order to evaluate all of your options and understand all potential outcomes.
 Your tenant representation broker will be able to help you navigate this language and any potential implications.